acend/kubernetes-basics-training/content/en/docs/11/complex-example.md

 {{% /alert %}}

 {{% onlyWhen mobi %}}
-Use `wordpress-<namespace>.kubedev.mobicorp.test` as your hostname.
+Use `wordpress-<namespace>.APPDOMAIN` as your hostname.
 It might take some time until your ingress hostname is accessible, as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}

 If you look inside the [Chart.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/Chart.yaml) file of the WordPress chart, you'll see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
 All the MariaDB values are used by this dependent Helm chart and the chart is automatically deployed when installing WordPress.